abtion/guidelines/career_development/ladder.md

 -[ ] Understands red-green-refactor.

 #### communication
+-[ ] Updates Asana.
+-[ ] Comes prepared for meetings.
--[ ] updates asana, comes prepared for standup, uses time tracking tools and vacation notifications
+-[ ] Uses time tracking tools and vacation notifications.

 #### respectful teammate
 -[ ] on time for meetings, is enthusiastic